dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-configuring-dbt-cloud/connecting-gitlab.md

 Note that if you're using the regular consumer version of GitLab, you'll want to use the standard `https://gitlab.com` for your GitLab instance - if your organization is using a hosted version of GitLab, you'll want to use the hostname provided by your organization, probably something like `https://gitlab.yourgreatcompany.com/`

-GitLab will then ask for your explicit approval: the application explicitly with GitLab:
+GitLab will then ask for your explicit approval:

 <Lightbox src="/img/docs/dbt-cloud/cloud-configuring-dbt-cloud/gitlab_application_auth.png" title="GitLab Authorization Screen" />